5l1v3r1/dashboard-3/readme.md

 Dashboard has run-time documentation generated when the server starts:

-- `api.txt` documenting each API endpoint, what exceptions it throws and what parameters it can receive.
-The online documentation includes response objects.
+- `api.txt` documents each API endpoint in your server

-- `sitemap.txt` documenting all URLs and what files they resolve to, and other useful details about your server.
+- `sitemap.txt` documents all URLs in your server

 # Write your application server